 The infections for which you should be tested often depend on your personal sexual behaviors, but in general, you should talk to your health care provider at least yearly about which tests may be appropriate for you.

-If you are a woman of reproductive age, you may qualify for the Family Planning Only Services program in Wisconsin, which covers the cost for most birth control methods, annual exams, Paps and STD testing and treatment.
+If you are of reproductive age (15 - 44 yrs), you may qualify for the Family Planning Only Services program in Wisconsin, which covers the cost for most birth control methods, annual exams, Paps and STD testing and treatment.
 To find out more, see Family Planning Only Services.

 MTV's Get Yourself Tested - information specifically formulated for young adults about STIs, testing , pregnancy prevention, and talking to your sexual partner(s) and health care providers about sexual concerns